SaurabhPotdar/mongo-demo/README.md

 Jonn
 Dan
 ```
 John is first as aboutMe has more weight.
-Also Java Guru is not in the o/p as it is not indexed.
+Also Java Guru is not in the o/p as name field it is not indexed.

 ### Executing a FTS
 ```